fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 Copy the taxonomy layer to a `taxonomy-layer.yaml` file.

 The working directory is the fybrik repository.
-In order to compile and merge the two taxonomies, the Taxonomy Compile CLI tool can be used in the following way:
+In order to compile and merge the two taxonomies, the Taxonomy Compile CLI tool is used in the following way:

 ```bash
   go run main.go taxonomy compile --out custom-taxonomy.json --base charts/fybrik/files/taxonomy/taxonomy.json taxonomy-layer.yaml
 ```

-This command will create a `custom-taxonomy.json` file, which will be used to install the fybrik helm chart using the following command:
+This command creates a `custom-taxonomy.json` file, which is included in the helm installation of fybrik using the following command:

 ```bash
 helm install fybrik charts/fybrik --set global.tag=master --set global.imagePullPolicy=Always -n fybrik-system --wait --set-file taxonomyOverride=custom-taxonomy.json